James Pepper Henry: Rasmussen Center Museum, Anchorage

 The extensively remodeled Anchorage Museum opened under Henry's direction in 2010.
 It was a project that took over ten years and $110 million to complete.
 According to Henry, the new planetarium included "one of the only two aurora borealis simulators in the world, in a science exhibit."
 The museum is Alaska-centered, with static exhibits and artifacts interspersed among dynamic, interactive displays designed, for example, to show the impacts of earthquakes and tsunamis.
 The revamp was also intended to display more of the museum's permanent holdings than it could formerly show at any one time.
-Director Henry told an interviewer that museum visitors were likely to spend twice as much time (4 hours) per visit as before (2 hours per visit).
+Director Henry told an interviewer that museum visitors would likely spend twice as much time (4 hours) per visit as before (2 hours per visit).

 Heard Museum, Phoenix

 Henry's most memorable achievement during his two-year tenure at the Heard Museum in Phoenix was the exhibit "BUILD!
 Toy Brick Art at the Heard."
-An article in Arts Journal blog described it as demonstrating "how American Indian and non-American Indian LEGO brick artist's made many 'creative and surprising forms' from the toy."
-The journal added that "[it was] the most successful summer exhibit in the [Heard] museum's history, increasing museum attendance by 58 percent, and memberships by 150 percent."
+An article in Arts Journal blog described it as demonstrating "how American Indian and non-American Indian LEGO brick artists made many 'creative and surprising forms' from the toy."
+The journal added that "[it was] the most successful summer exhibit in the [Heard] museum's history, increasing museum attendance by 58 percent and memberships by 150 percent."

 Gilcrease Museum, Tulsa

-Once appointed, Henry announced his intention to work on the local and international reputation of the museum, and renew to museum's offer to attract younger generations.
+Henry announced his intention to work on the local and international reputation of the museum and renew to museum's offer to attract younger generations via Vision 2025.

-During his tenure, thanks to the Vision 2025, Tulsa's sales tax increase in April 2016, committing the city to provide $65 million toward a major expansion and improvement program at the Gilcrease Museum.
-Henry's development plans were: